ptsteadman/baxter-teleoperation/README.md

         roslaunch openni_tracker openni_tracker.launch

-Finally, enable the robot andstart teleoperation.
+Finally, enable the robot and start the console.
-The skeleton position tracking rate and the kinect user number can be specified:

         rosrun baxter_tools enable_robot.py -e
-        python teleoperate.py --user 1 --rate 10 --mirrored false
+        python baxter_console.py

+You can then run commands at the `>>>` prompt.

+### Commands:
+- list
+- of
+- commands